Gowoon12/Dynamixel_Linux/README.md

 # Dynamixel_Linux

++ This project was developed at the Medical Robotics and Intelligent Control Laboratory (MeRIC-LAB), Department of Mechanical Engineering, Chonnam National University.

++ It serves as a tutorial for using Dynamixel motors on Linux and has been made available for MeRIC-LAB students as well as undergraduate capstone design students in mechanical engineering.

 + This is the guide on how to use Robotis Dynamixel motors in a Linux environment using Dynamixel SDK.

 + The code is written in Python.
 You can use it on its own or intergrated with ROS(Robot Operating System).